Public Beaches In Cozumel

 Parasailing Near San Francisco Beach – see prices

-*NOTE: Don’t get this confused with our Jer asking Cozumel location within San Francisco Beach Club.
+*NOTE: Don’t get this confused with our Jet skiing Cozumel location within San Francisco Beach Club.
 The free beach itself is further down.
 See photo.

-There are only two beaches within walking distance from Cozumel cruise ports.
-These don’t require you to take a taxi or rent a care.
-I list three other beaches slightly further that have free beach access too
+There are only really two beaches within walking distance from Cozumel cruise ports.
+These don’t require you to take a taxi or rent a car.
+I list three other beaches slightly further that have free beach access too.

 - Caletita Beach: The absolute closest beach, generally walkable (approx. 0.1 miles).
 Best for a quick dip or short visit, but note it is rocky and has limited services.